pvramana13189/Peram-s-Silver-Spoons/README.md

-# Peram's Silver Spoon
+# Peram's Silver Spoons

-Welcome to Peram's Silver Spoon Restaurant App!
+Welcome to Peram's Silver Spoons Restaurant App!
 This iOS application is designed to help restaurant owners track their income and expenses efficiently.
 With a user-friendly interface and useful features, managing your restaurant finances has never been easier.

 ## Features
 - View and Modify Income: Keep track of income sources and amounts earned.